IMMUNE ACTION IN INFECTION AND CANCER

 MODE OF DELIVERY

-Hybrid online: 12 hours of asynchronous lessons, 6 hours of tutorial and a final project presentation
+18 hours of hybrid online programme, including asynchronous lessons, tutorials and a final project presentation.

 MODE OF ASSESSMENT